robin-raymond/zax.io/handle-hint.md

 ### Transferring `handle` pointers to `strong` pointers

-Pointers marked as `handle` cannot be directly transferred to a pointer marked as `strong`.
+Pointers qualified as `handle` cannot be directly transferred to a pointer qualified as `strong`.
 The only method by which this transfer can happen is if the `handle` pointer is first transferred to an `own` pointer and then transferred to a `strong` pointer.
 The vice versa limitation is true.
-Pointers marked as `strong` cannot be directly transferred to a pointer marked as `handle`.
+Pointers qualified as `strong` cannot be directly transferred to a pointer qualified as `handle`.
 The only method by which this transfer can happen is if the `strong` pointer is first transferred to an `own` pointer and then transferred to a `handle` pointer.

 Transferring to an `own` pointer has limitations.
-Only if the pointer marked as `handle` or `strong` is the exclusive reference to the instance of a type can the transfer to an `own` pointer occur.
+Only if the pointer qualified as `handle` or `strong` is the exclusive reference to the instance of a type can the transfer to an `own` pointer occur.

 #### Transferring `handle` pointers across threads